A Legacy of Caring, Devotion and Hope

 The announcement would prove to be extremely significant in the scope of the agency’s history.
 “The hope of a new building looms in the background of its thinking,” the article continues.
 “With the strides the agency has made to date, it’s a good bet it will all come about somehow.”

-That bet certainly was a good one.
-Over the decades the agency’s scope expanded dramatically and people with any and all developmental disabilities came to take advantage of the innovative and comprehensive programs and services.
-By 2003, less than 35 percent of those served had cerebral palsy.
-The remaining individuals included those with mental retardation, epilepsy, traumatic brain injury and other neurological conditions.
-In light of this, the agency felt a new name that more fully represented the spirit of the organization should be developed.
-On March 14, 2003, the agency became known as Aspire of Western New York.
+By 2003, another transition took place to better represent the agency as it had developed beyond its humble beginnings.
+Less than 35 percent of those served had cerebral palsy.
+The remaining individuals included those with mental retardation, epilepsy, traumatic brain injury, and other neurological conditions.
+Because the agency supported people with all imaginable disabilities and was helping them strive to achieve their greatest capabilities, the agency felt a new name that more fully represented the spirit of the organization should be developed.
+In light of this, the agency disaffiliates with United Cerebral Palsy and on March 14, 2003, the agency became known as Aspire of Western New York.